erizov/Professor/semester_3/lecture_16_advanced_ml/random_forest/README.md

 7. What are the most common mistakes when implementing Random Forest?
 8. How would you test your Random Forest deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this method!

 ## ATechniqueVisualization